 Monthly case study critique of a high-profile SaaS company

 Each month, we dive deep into a case study from a well-known SaaS company, analyzing where the content excels and where the gaps exist.
+In this month’s GitLab case study critique, we’re looking at the case study it did on its customer Fanatics.

 Our mission with this series is to help you, as a SaaS marketer, see that even the big guys aren’t perfect.
 We can all learn from what they do well and what they need to improve.
 Case studies are a critical piece of the marketing and sales funnel, so it pays—literally—to get them right.

-GitLab’s case study on Fanatics
+GitLab case study critique: Fanatics

 GitLab is a complete DevOps platform delivered as a single application.
 The company is changing the way development, security and ops teams collaborate and build software.
 From idea to production, GitLab helps teams improve cycle time from weeks to minutes, and reduces development costs and time to market.